urbit/examples/web/examples/app/taskk.md

 Any large-scale edits can be done in vim or a similar editor by simply editing the markdown file associated with an issue.

-## Install

-1. Copy /app/taskk.hoon to `%/app/taskk.hoon` on your ship
-2. Run `|start %taskk`. *Note* This only needs to be done once.
-3. Install taskk-ui, which is included as a git submodule.
-Make sure that the submodule has been properly dl-ed by running
-    `git submodule update --init --recursive`
-4. Follow [instructions](https://github.com/vvisigoth/taskk-ui) to install and
-    run the front-end on your ship.

-## Instructions

-You can also interact with the taskk app from the `:dojo` by poking the app with the appropriate marks.
-The following marks are available.

--   `:taskk %taskk-create-issue <phase>/tape <id>/tape <description>/tape`
--   `:taskk %taskk-delete-issue <phase>/tape <id>/tape`
--   `:taskk %taskk-change-phase <current-phase>/tape <desired-phase>/tape <id>/tape`
--   `:taskk %taskk-request-board <host>/tape <board>/tape`